antmicro/rowhammer-tester/docs/source/arty.md

 ## Board configuration

 Connect the board USB and Ethernet cables to your computer and configure the network.
-The board's IP address will be `192.168.100.50` (so, for example, you can use `192.168.100.2/24`).
+The board's default IP address is `192.168.100.50` and you need to ensure the device are registered within the same subnet (so, for example, you can use `192.168.100.2/24`).
 The `IP_ADDRESS` environment variable can be used to modify the board's address.
 Next, generate the FPGA bitstream: